-TABLE OF CONTENTS
+TABLE OF CONTENTS:

 - Peak Levels

-- At Home Tests
+- Home Tests

-OxyContin is prescribed in doses of 10-80 mg daily, and is to be taken orally as a tablet.
-Is available as a 10 milligram (mg), 20 mg, 40 mg, or 80 mg tablet.
-The tablets vary in color and size according to dosage.
+The main ingredient in OxyContin, oxycodone, is a pure opioid whose main purpose is pain relief.
+OxyContin is prescribed in daily doses of 10-80mg, and is to be taken orally as a tablet.
+It is available as a 10mg, 20mg, 40mg, or 80mg tablet which varies in color and size according to dosage.
 The tablets are imprinted with the letters OC on one side and the number of milligrams on the opposite side.

 People who abuse OxyContin cut, break, chew, crush, or dissolve OxyContin.
 But this type of use leads to rapid immediate release of oxycodone in the body and can lead to overdose or death.
 The potency of OxyContin is about equal to morphine.

 The peak level of a drug is the highest level of a medicine in the body.
 Peak levels are compared with trough levels, which are the lowest concentration of the medicine in the body.
 These two indicators help doctors monitor drug use and adjust prescriptions accordingly.